hsusharon/Pitch-Extraction-with-ML/README.md

 # Pitch-Extraction-with-ML
-By training different ML model on Pitch extraction and see the how it performs
+By training different ML model on Pitch extraction and see the how it performs.
+It is suprisingly well.

 Dataset: PTDB-TUG Database